ilbertt/fortune-wheel-booth/README.md

 ```

 > For ICP and ckBTC, the amount is specified in the format: 1 ICP = 10^8 token amount.
 >
+> For ckUSDC, the amount is specified in the format: 1 ckUSDC = 10^6 token amount.
+>
 > For ckETH, the amount is specified in the format: 1 ckETH = 10^18 token amount.